Exclusive: Vivendi eyes bid for Sky to build pan-European pay-TV giant - sources

 The deal, which was designed to give Sky access to faster growing territories where pay-TV is not yet as popular or profitable as Britain, has also made Murdoch's pay-TV assets more "sellable", with several bankers seeing the move as the prelude to a possible sale.

-Sky operates in Britain, Ireland, Germany, Austria and Italy, and has around 20 million subscribers.
+Sky operates in Britain, Ireland, Germany, Austria and Italy, and any deal would similarly open up more markets for Canal Plus and its parent.

+But despite the appeal of a merger with Sky, a broadcaster with around 20 million subscribers, Vivendi has yet to decide on whether or not to go ahead with an offer, the sources said, adding that the deliberations are at an early stage.

-Several industry sources said the likely cost of buying Sky could prove too much of a stretch for Vivendi even with the proceeds from the sales of non-core businesses.
+Several industry sources said the total price could prove too much of a stretch for Vivendi even with the proceeds from the sales of non-core businesses.

 Analysts estimate that Vivendi's net cash, which stood at 4.6 billion euros ($5 billion) at the end of 2014, will hit 15 billion euros after it closes a series of pending disposals.